Lessons

 - What if someone needs to miss a lesson?

-- Up to 3 times a year, if you give me at least 24 hours' notice, you can reschedule a private lesson to one of my other open time slots during the school year, or defer it to a summer lesson.
+- Up to 3 times a year, and if you give me at least 24 hours' notice, you can reschedule a private lesson to one of my other open time slots during the school year, or defer it to a summer lesson.

 - However, I don't guarantee that my summer availability will match yours.
 Any deferred lessons that aren't used expire at the end of the summer.

-- There are no makeups for lessons cancelled with less than 24 hours' notice.
-However, if you need to cancel with less than 24 hours' notice (or if you need to cancel more than 3 lessons in a year) you can redeem some value from the time slots you're paying for if, before the start of the missed lesson, you send me a recording of your latest piece or etude.
+- If you must cancel last minute or more than 3 lessons a year, you can redeem some value from the time slots you're paying for if, before the start of the missed lesson, you send me a recording of your latest piece or etude.
 I will spend your lesson time watching or listening to your recording and will send you feedback and customized advice so that you can continue to make progress even though you could not attend a live lesson.

 - How frequent/long are lessons?